 Costs

-Imitrex and Relpax generally cost about the same.
-The actual price you’ll pay for either drug depends on your insurance plan, your location, and the pharmacy you use.
+The actual price you’ll pay for either Imitrex or Relpax depends on your insurance plan, your location, and the pharmacy you use.

 Imitrex and Relpax are both brand-name drugs.
 Generic forms of both drugs are available.
 Imitrex is available as the generic drug sumatriptan, and Relpax is available as the generic drug eletriptan.
 Generics usually cost less than brand-name drugs.

 The Food and Drug Administration (FDA) approves prescription drugs such as Imitrex to treat certain conditions.
 Imitrex may also be used off-label for other conditions.
-Off-label use is when a drug that’s approved to treat one condition is used to treat a different condition.
+With off-label use, doctors prescribe a drug for a purpose other than what it’s approved for by the FDA.

 Imitrex for migraine

-Imitrex is FDA-approved to treat migraine with or without aura in adults.
+Imitrex is FDA-approved to treat migraine episodes with or without aura in adults.

 Migraine is a neurological condition, which means it affects the nervous system.
-With migraine, you get a severe, throbbing headache.
+When you have a migraine episode, you get a severe, throbbing headache.
 The pain usually affects one side of the head.
 This headache can last several hours or even days.
 The headache is typically accompanied by nausea and sensitivity to light and sound.

 Some people also have a sensory aura before or during the headache.
 Auras can include symptoms such as seeing blind spots, zigzags, or flashes of light.
 You may also experience a tingling sensation or have trouble speaking.

 Imitrex helps relieve the symptoms of migraine.
-It’s not used to prevent migraine.
+It’s not used to prevent migraine episodes.

 Effectiveness for migraine

-Imitrex was found to be effective for treating migraine attacks in several clinical studies of the tablet, nasal spray, and injection forms of Imitrex.
+Imitrex was found to be effective for treating migraine episodes in several clinical studies of the tablet and injection forms of the drug.

 Imitrex for cluster headaches

 The Imitrex injection is FDA-approved to treat cluster headaches in adults.
-Other forms of Imitrex are not approved for this use.
+The tablet form of Imitrex is not approved for this use.

 Cluster headaches happen over a few days, weeks, or months.
-They’re usually followed by periods of remission without headaches.
+They’re usually followed by periods of remission (times when a person isn’t experiencing these headaches).

 Imitrex helps to relieve cluster headaches.
 It’s not used to prevent cluster headaches.